-- a.
-Over 27,000 acre feet of Lake releases have been sent to STA-1E through September of this year, with an average hydraulic load of 0.6 ft per month. - b.
-STA-1E discharges into WCA-1, which is currently below its regulation schedule. - c.
+b.
+STA-1E discharges into WCA-1, which is currently below its regulation schedule.

+- c.
 Eastern Flow-way this 1,100 acre flow-way has been off-line for over a year while the Corps has been decommissioning a demonstration project.
-Suggest the District consider requesting the Corps to temporarily suspend the decommissioning during periods of Lake regulatory releases. - d.
-During this time of emergency operations, consider increasing Lake releases to the maximum safe capacity through all flow-ways.
-If a target hydraulic load of 3 feet per month could be achieved, approximately 15,000 acre feet of Lake releases could be treated in this STA each month.
+Suggest the Committee consider requesting the Corps to temporarily suspend the decommissioning during periods of Lake regulatory releases. - d.
+During this time of emergency operations, consider requesting the District to increase Lake releases to the maximum safe capacity through all flow-ways.
+If a target hydraulic load of 3 feet per month could be achieved, approximately 4.9 billion gallons of Lake releases could be treated in this STA each month.
 Note that this target hydraulic load is less than one half the load sent to STA-1W during the 2002-2003 period.